serokell/blog-posts/TON Contest/article.md

 title: TON Blockchain Competition
 author: kirelagin
 date: 2019-10-23
-keywords: [eDSL, Haskell, smart contracts, TON]
+keywords: [eDSL, Haskell, smart-contracts, TON]
 abstract: |
   We participated in the Blockchain Developer competition announced by the Telegram Open Network team.
 Here is what we submitted as our entry and what